vinhphuctadang/danpo/README.md

 ---

-- Since model sizes are too large to be stored on github, we needs to download them from internet, from other source
+- Since models' size are too large, we need to download them from internet, from other source

 - This is an independent package from Danca project, which takes advantages of openpose projects Thanks all contributors of the project: https://github.com/CMU-Perceptual-Computing-Lab/openpose